dataformsjs/dataformsjs/docs/i18n-readme/README.es.md

         </url-hash-router>

         <!--
-            Template for <data-list> using Template literals (Template strings) -->
+            Template for <data-list> using Template literals (Template strings).
+            Variables are safely escaped for HTML when using <data-list>.
+        -->
         <template id="country">
             <li>